cross-js/cross-js/README.md

 globalThis.fetch // requires node v18
 ```

 Something even better if you apply the _onion architecture_ from the "Don't use the fs" rule section.
-Don't make the actuall request. just construct a Request like object and pass it back to the developer so he/she can modify/make the request itself so i can use whatever http library I want. think of it as not having any access to network request
+Don't make the actual request.
+Instead construct a Request like object and pass it back to the developer so he/she can modify/make the request itself so i can use whatever http library they want.
+Think of it as not having any access to network request.

 ## Don't use node's [Url](https://nodejs.org/api/url.html#url_legacy_url_api) or [querystring](https://nodejs.org/api/querystring.html)

 #### Why?

 - The [WHATWG URL](https://developer.mozilla.org/en-US/docs/Web/API/URL) Standard uses a more selective and fine grained approach to selecting encoded characters than that used by the Legacy API.
-- WHATWG URL and URLSearchParams is available in both context
+- WHATWG URL and URLSearchParams is available in all contexts
 - querystring will mix the value between string and arrays giving you an inconsistent api (see parse example below)

 #### How then?